-Kusuo Imatani, 64, an owner of an eatery in Imazato Shinchi, and six others were taken into custody on January 16 by Osaka prefectural police’s Higashi Sumiyoshi Station for employing a female company employee in prostitution at a rate of 13,000 yen for 30 minutes.
+Kusuo Imatani, 64, an owner of an eatery in Imazato Shinchi, and six others were taken into custody on January 16 by Osaka Prefectural Police’s Higashi Sumiyoshi Station for pimping a female company employee at a rate of 13,000 yen for 30 minutes.

 Historically, the Matsushima Shinchi, Tobita Shinchi, and Imazato Shinchi areas have been known as the “Big Three” red-light districts in Osaka for quickies.

 In the past, there has been a tacit understanding between law enforcement and operators that a blind eye will be turned to the administration of coital sexual services.
 Certainly, crackdowns have taken place, but they have never unfolded in a concentrated manner, as has been seen recently.

 Shukan Jitsuwa says that a shock wave is rolling through the districts.